Tushensu/dsp/README.md

 # dsp

-This is repo is supposed to be for all DSP work for VCV Rack and VST3
+This repo is supposed to be for all DSP work for VCV Rack and VST3